Back to Pilotfish Home

 Source Transformation into Common XML Structure

 Next, we’ll move into the Source Transform stage.
-The purpose of this stage is to take any non-XML formats and convert them into an XML structure that we understand.
-We do that in a two-part process.
+This stage converts any non-XML formats into an XML structure that we understand.
+It is a two-part process.

 Mapping the Data in Drag & Drop Mapping Tool